 Cattle twins and mortality rates

 I have read much about the twinning rate in cattle on many beef farming websites, but there hasn't been much about the rate with dairy breeds other than it is believed that the rate is more frequent than with beef breeds.
-I've also read many postings from farmers regarding the same, and they all argue that the twining rate is much higher than most studies show.
-I've talked to my neighbors, all beef breed farmers, and who have all experienced twinning, but they don't know a rate because they've never tracked that information.
-We track everything, hence the reason for this article.
+I have also read many postings from farmers regarding the same, and they all argue that the twining rate is much higher than most studies show.
+I have talked to my neighbors whom all farm beef breeds, and though they've all experienced twinning, they don't know a rate because they've never tracked that information.

 Fraternal verses Identical - Fraternal *twins occur when the dam emits more than one egg during her cycle, and then both (or more) eggs are fertilized during breeding.
 If the female emits more than one egg, it is almost surely to be fertilized due to the volume of sperm deposited by the male.
 Identical twins occur when the embryo splits after fertilization.
 Twining can only occur on the maternal side, meaning that the sire does not contribute to the twining process other than fertilization.